w3f/Grants-Program/applications/Afloat.md

 ### Team's experience

-Louise Reed has years of experience as a CPA and a successful private practice with a wide range of customers including multinationals.
-For the last X years she has focused on tax credits.
+With a master's degree in physics from Duke University and a Master of Accounting from the University of North Carolina at Chapel Hill, Louise W. Reed has been a CPA for fifteen years and has grown a successful private practice that specializes in working with small businesses.
+In the spring of 2018, Louise conceptualized and founded Afloat to allow her clients to have the same tax opportunities traditionally found in only the largest of CPA firms.
 Under her leadership, Afloat built the current application (private ethereum clone) with an in-house team and successfully launched in 2021.
 [Awards](https://stayafloat.io/#/media)

 Afloat is partnering with Hashed Systems DAO LLC, a substrate development team with years of experience building blockchain applications.
 They have worked on substrate and Polkadot since spring 2021.
 Their developers completed Brian Chen's course and have experience running substrate chains and have significant experience working with the Uniques, Identity and Node-authorization pallets.
 Additional relevant experience below: